Electrical Mechanical Engineering Technology Bachelor of Science Degree

 Thermal Fluid Science I

 This course provides an introduction to the properties of pure substances, gas laws, first law of thermodynamics, along with an introduction to fluid mechanics are studied and applied.
 Students learn through an integrated presentation of thermodynamics and fluid mechanics how to approach and solve reasonable thermal-fluid problems.
 Topics include the first law of thermodynamics, specific heat, ideal gases, work, energy, lumped systems, fluid statics, conservation of mass/energy, laminar, and turbulent flow.
 Examples are drawn from mechanical, and electrical mechanical engineering technology.
-(Prerequisites: Grade of C- or better in PHYS-112 or PHYS-212 equivalent course.)
+(Prerequisites: Grade of C- or better in PHYS-112 or PHYS-212 or (PHYS-208 and PHYS-209) or equivalent courses.)
 Lecture 3, Recitation 1 (Fall, Spring).

 3